Where to Sell Your Art Online in 2023

 If you already have a pretty solid fan base then selling art through your own website could be the way to go.

-Use a print on demand service like Printful to sell print on demand products through your own shop on your website.
+You can use a print on demand service like Printful to sell print on demand products through your own shop on your website.
 You can also create listings for original paintings, digital downloads or other goods using a shop builder like Woocommerce or Shopify.

 Benefits include: